mr-samsul-alam/mr-samsul-alam/README.md

 ### Glad to see you here! :octocat:

-> I'm a **Front End Web Developer**.
+> I'm a **MERN Stack Developer**.
 An enthusiast of technology always enjoys coding, likes to solve programming problems.
 I am interested in thinking/developing web-related modules or functionality and always try to find new ideas.
 I have 1 year of experience in Web Design and Development.
 I live in Dhaka, Bangladesh.
 In the tech community, I try to help people by sharing my knowledge.
 I love to read tech-related articles & watch movies during my free time.

 ---
 <img align="right" height="250" width="400" alt="Farhan Ahmed Nahid" src="https://raw.githubusercontent.com/farhan-nahid/farhan-nahid/main/farhan-nahid.gif" />